 In some years, small groups of students are trained as Peer Counsellors/Mentors so that they may help peers who might benefit from their listening ears or advice.

 Professional Counselling

-TDChristian hires the services of professional Christian counsellors, on average, two days per week.
+TDChristian hires the services of professional Christian counsellors, usually 2 days per week.